Preamble

 10.6.1.

-in-season trades beginning between July 1 and July 10.
-The Commissioner
+beginning between July 1 and July 10.
+The Commissioner shall set and

 10.6.2.